top of page

 Brooklyn is a recent graduate in Microbiology and Immunology with experience in multidisciplinary undergraduate research and nonprofit administration.
 Their research focuses included asteroidian chronobiology, Poecilia reticulata behavioural studies, and Arthrobacter globiformis bacteriophage discovery and characterization.

-As Program Administrator, Brooklyn acts as a resource person for co-applicants, collaborators, and trainees, ensuring their mutual success.
+As Associate Director, Brooklyn acts as a resource person for co-applicants, collaborators, and trainees, ensuring their mutual success.
 They oversee all aspects of the program including its training mission, funding and budgeting, recruitment, communications, official reporting, and event planning.

 McGill University